 - Library and Other Information Resources (Standard 7)

 - Integrity (Standard 11)

 The Steering Committee and vice presidents recommended faculty, staff, and administrators to serve on each of the subcommittees.
 The Steering Committee, the chairpersons, and all subcommittee members first convened on March 24, 2010 for an initial meeting to discuss the role of the subcommittees and the resources available to support each subcommittee.
-The Associate Director from CIHE attended the meeting to provide an overview of the self-study process.
+The Associate Director from NECHE attended the meeting to provide an overview of the self-study process.

-In December 2011, Dr. Sebastián Royo was appointed NEASC Accreditation Liaison Officer, with the task of leading the University in its accreditation efforts.
-In March 2012, the NEASC subcommittees were reconfigured for greater inclusion, which included the addition of student or alumni representatives each subcommittee.
+In December 2011, Dr. Sebastián Royo was appointed NECHE Accreditation Liaison Officer, with the task of leading the University in its accreditation efforts.
+In March 2012, the NECHE subcommittees were reconfigured for greater inclusion, which included the addition of student or alumni representatives each subcommittee.
 Under his direction, the subcommittees have met regularly since the launch of this process, engaging the entire University community.
 Please see the timeline for more information about important dates during the self-study process.

 The comprehensive, institution-wide self-study formed the basis of the site visit, October 20-23, 2013, during which time a visiting team of peer evaluators from other colleges and universities similar to ours, came to campus and further assessed Suffolk University.
-After the site visit, the visiting team submitted a written report to NEASC and to the University regarding their assessment.
+After the site visit, the visiting team submitted a written report to NECHE and to the University regarding their assessment.
 The University had an opportunity to respond to the visiting team’s written report.
 Ultimately, CIHE considered the self-study, the visiting team report, and the University’s response in its decision regarding the University’s accreditation status.
-In 2018-2019, NEASC will conduct a five-year review, in which the University will consider its progress since 2013.
+In 2018-2019, NNECHE will conduct a five-year review, in which the University will consider its progress since 2013.